 Cars with pop-up headlights in Pakistan

-One of the most favorite TV shows of the 80s, the Knight Rider was a sensation back then featuring a Pontiac Firebird Trans Am with pop-up headlights.
+One of the most favorite TV shows of the 80s, Knight Rider was a sensation back then featuring a Pontiac Firebird Trans Am with pop-up headlights.
 That car in the TV show was shown as a heavily modified, technologically advanced car with numerous features, controlled by a computer with artificial intelligence.
-It was loved for its jet black color, flashing red LEDs up front and off course the pop-up headlights!
+It was loved for its jet-black color, flashing red LEDs up front, and of course the pop-up headlights!

 Without any doubt, pop-up headlights were the most fascinating feature of automobile design.
 As a kid, we used to drool over these cars during the 80s and felt proud to have them on our stationary, outfits, and bedroom walls.

 It’s indeed something that will always be missed in modern automobile designs.
 Watch below to know how it was to see them functioning…